 Another source of belly bloat could be the sweetener you use in your coffee.
 While artificial sweeteners and sugar substitutes have fewer calories than normal sugar, they are not inherently healthier.

 Sugar alcohols such as sorbitol and maltitol are difficult for the body to digest.
 According to a study published in the Journal of International Dentistry in October 2016, sugar alcohols can cause laxative effects, diarrhea, excessive gas, and bloating when consumed in large quantities.
-Artificial sweeteners can be harmful to the gut’s digestive microbes, according to a paper published in Molecules in September 2018.
+In addition, artificial sweeteners can harm the gut’s digestive microbes, according to a paper published in Molecules in September 2018.

 Coffee is perhaps the most well-known natural diuretic, which is why many people drink it to get rid of bloat, according to Middleberg.
-Coffee, on the other hand, may cause bloating in those who are caffeine sensitive.
+On the other hand, coffee may cause bloating in those who are caffeine sensitive.
 Middleberg recommends an espresso or a “tall” size in either case.

 Foods that cause bloating

 You might also be consuming other food that causes bloating, so don’t blame the coffee just yet.

 These are some of the most common foods that cause bloating, besides milk and coffee: